rjisom/udacity_part1/README.md

 To do this we were tasked with modifying perception.py to take input from the rover's camera and perform functions upon this data.
 The process for this went as followed:

-1. We modifed the `process_image()` function to make both a "warped" copy of the image for finding location relative of the rover and also a "masked" copy for identifying pixels that fell above or below a specified threshold.
+1. We modifed the `process_image()` function to make both a "warped" copy of the image for finding location relative of the rover and also a "masked" copy for identifying pixels that fell above or below a specified color threshold.
 This gave us a top down image of navigatable terrain relative to the rovers posistion.

 ![alt text][image_1]

+These new images were displayed on the rover console along with updates to the rover being displayed as a text file proving the rover was automously moving.

+![alt text][image_3]

+![alt text][image_4]

+![alt text][image_5]

 2. After the warped and masked copies were finished, the data could be used to identify both navigatable terrain along with a warped perspective of rover relative to it's surroundings.